 GEO-201.
 Stratigraphy and Depositional Environments of New York (Fall; Garver).
 Tectonic events revealed through the stratigraphy and inferred depositional environments of the lower Paleozoic sedimentary rock sequences in eastern New York.
 Stratigraphic and sedimentologic concepts are explored through weekly field studies and comparison with modern depositional systems.
-Prerequisites: Any introductory geology course; weekly lab.
+Prerequisites: Any Geology course numbered 110 or higher; weekly lab.

 GEO-202.
-Origin and Evolution of Landscapes (Fall; Rodbell).
-The processes operating on and near the Earth's surface are responsible for the development of landforms, and the evolution of these landforms through time.
-This course covers erosional and depositional processes of river, lake, wind, and limestone cave systems, the processes of chemical and physical weathering, and the relationships between landforms and tectonic and climatic controls.
-Prerequisites: Any introductory Geology course; weekly lab.
+Geomorphology (Fall; Rodbell).
+Processes operating on and near the Earth's surface are responsible for the development of landforms, and the evolution of these landforms through time.
+This course covers erosional and depositional processes of glaciers, rivers, hillslopes, and wind, and the geochemical reactions responsible for the formation of soils and caves.
+These topics are covered within the context of the geologic evolution of the Mohawk Valley since the end of the last Ice Age.
+Prerequisites: Any Geology course numbered 110 or higher; weekly lab.